multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 :::tip
-Please make sure to check also [README](https://github.com/multiversx/mx-chain-notifier-go?tab=readme-ov-file#prerequisites) instructions in events notifier main repo.
+Please make sure to check also [README](https://github.com/multiversx/mx-chain-notifier-go?tab=readme-ov-file#prerequisites) instructions in events notifier main repo, on how to configure events notifier service.
 :::

 There are some general configuration options, which should be fine with their default values: